Just Married, Finally Rested: The Beginner's Guide to Really Good Honeymoon Sex

 Why it’s perfect: Hands-free, mischievous by design, and exactly as much fun as the name implies.
 On a trip where you’re in full exploratory mode, it’s the addition that turns a regular evening into something you’ll be referencing unprompted on your tenth anniversary.
 The hands-free element becomes self-evident approximately thirty seconds after you first use it.

-3. Buy this: Jaaneman Couples Massager →
+3. Jaaneman Couple Massager

 Why it’s perfect: Someone had the audacity to build a couple’s toy literally named after the love of your life—and it works for both of you simultaneously, which is either the most romantic product brief ever written or a very efficient use of engineering.
 Probably both.
 For first-timers, it means nobody’s carrying the experience alone.
 For everyone else, it’s a very persuasive argument for not leaving the room.
 Consider it the most thoughtful gift you’ll give yourselves this wedding season.